uncss/uncss/README.md

 - **html** (Array): provide a list of html files to parse for selectors and elements.
 Usage of [globs](https://github.com/isaacs/node-glob) is allowed.

 - **ignore** (Array): provide a list of selectors that should not be removed by UnCSS.
 For example, styles added by user interaction with the page (hover, click), since those are not detectable by UnCSS yet.
 Both literal names and regex patterns are recognized.
-Otherwise, you can add a comment before specific selectors in your css:
+Otherwise, you can add a comment before specific selectors in your CSS:

   ```css
   /* uncss:ignore */